Roxy's Baby: Plot

 Roxy is a fifteen-year-old girl living with her mother, her younger sister, and her new step-dad.
 Upset about her father's death and resentful of her mother remarrying, she begins to rebel.
 She attends a party where she has sex for the first time.
 Soon realising she's pregnant, Roxy runs away from home in fear.
 She goes to London, hoping to stay a shelter she read about, but quickly leaves when she realises the woman in charge will phone the police, when she learns Roxy is underage.

 Luckily, she finds help in the form of Mr and Mrs Dyce, a couple who host young pregnant women in their country house.
 Things quickly become suspicious; the girls in the Dyces' care are completely cut off from the rest of the world, not allowed to leave the grounds, or even read newspapers or listen to the radio, and once a girl is sent into the birthing room she's never seen again.
 The Dyces have answers to all of these, but things still seem odd.

-One night Roxy slips out, and discovers the Dyces have an extremely sinister motive behind their kindness...
+One night Roxy slips out, and discovers the Dyces have a sinister motive behind their kindness.